indico/indico/doc/guides/VideoServicesGuides/EventManager/EventManager.rst

 Even after a request is accepted or rejected, you can still modify it, which will trigger another mail being sent to the responsible.

+*Note: Once the request is accepted, the manager will need to send to every speaker that will be recorded an email asking to accept some conditions.
+This will be done through the Electronic Agreement tab.
+More details are available in the* `Electronic Agreement system <#the-electronic-agreement-system>`_ section.

 --------------------------
 The Webcast Request system
 --------------------------